zgompert/CmacPopGenomics/README.md

 # PoolSeq Alignment and Variant Calling

 I am aligning the DNA sequence data to the *C. maculatus* genome on [NCBI](https://www.ncbi.nlm.nih.gov/genome/?term=txid64391[Organism:noexp]), which comes from [Sayadi et al. 2019](https://pubmed.ncbi.nlm.nih.gov/31740847/).
 I am using bwa-mem2 for this, which is basically just a sped up version of bwa mem that also works directly with gzipped files https://github.com/bwa-mem2/bwa-mem2.
 I am using bwa-mem2 version 2.0pre2.
+My overall approach roughly follows the suggested workflow for `samtools` [as described here](https://www.htslib.org/workflow/wgs-call.html).

 First, I (re)indexed the reference genome.